tytydraco/yessleep/out/I_found_a_living_train_that_slinks_through_the_multiverse_It_showed_me_many_nightmarish_worlds_part_4.md

 \*\*\*

 Finally, mercifully, the doors of the train closed.
-The living train slowly gained speed, heading towards it next destination in its never-ending circuit across the multiverse.
+The living train slowly gained speed, heading towards its next destination in its never-ending circuit across the multiverse.

 We took off across the dark wasteland of the Shadow Plains with the screaming of the dull, jet-black Katcha grass surrounding us like the shrieking of an erupting volcano.
 Brother turned to me, his eyes cold and distant, his lips tightly pressed together.
 Sighing deeply, he slung his rifle around his body and patted me on the shoulder.